Accepting your Masters place

 When you have been made an offer, there are a few things that you need to do to accept your place.
 The final decision on your offer will be made by the Masters Admissions Office, who will contact you directly.

-To ensure your place is confirmed, you will need to complete and return the acceptance form along with your deposit payment of £1,000 on or before the deadline date in your offer letter.
+To confirm your place you need to complete and return the acceptance form along with your deposit payment of £1,000 on or before the deadline date stated in your offer letter.